lequangnghia270903/Machine_Learning/README.md

 - You have the option to **plot graphs** for your data.
 - You can see **Outliers** in your data in a visulization way.
 - You can **drop multiple columns** and **rename columns**.
+- Linear Regression: Apply linear regression models to predict continuous values based on your dataset.
+Visualize regression lines and evaluate model performance using metrics like R-squared and Mean Squared Error.
+- Logistic Regression: Use logistic regression for classification tasks to predict binary or multi-class outcomes.
+Evaluate model accuracy, precision, recall, and F1 score.
+- Decision Tree: Build decision tree models for both regression and classification tasks.
+Visualize the tree structure and evaluate performance metrics like accuracy, confusion matrix, and feature importance
+- K-Nearest Neighbors (KNN): Apply KNN for classification or regression tasks.
+Visualize decision boundaries and evaluate model performance based on accuracy and distance metrics.
 - You can *drop* **multiple categorical Rows** and **Numerical Rows** by giving **multiple conditions**.
 - Handling **Handling Missing Data**, **Merging On Index** and **Concatenating On Axis**
 - You can **download/export** your edited data.